jlcarr/LeetCode/README.md

 - **Memory**: 20 MB
 - **Solution**: Dynamic programming, memoizing over the left and right indices in the sorted cuts array.
 At each step we need to perform a cut between the left and right indices, and then search the sub-problems for their optimal solutions.

+### Problem 1552
+- **Name**: Magnetic Force Between Two Balls
+- **Runtime**: 600 ms
+- **Memory**: 30.50 MB
+- **Solution**: We can do a binary search for the answer, taking linear time to check the answer each time and update the bounds.
+One last thing is to be careful with the midpoint updating, we can avoid infinite loops from rounding by adding 1 to the midpoint selection numerator.

 ### Problem 1557
 - **Name**: Minimum Number of Vertices to Reach All Nodes
 - **Runtime**: 1191 ms